 ■ External Emergency Transfers.
-An eligible tenant may also request an external transfer.
+The owner's Emergency Transfer Plan will also allow an eligible tenant to request an external transfer.
 A request for an internal and external transfer may be made concurrently if a safe unit is not immediately available.
-An external transfer is an emergency relocation of a tenant to another unit where the tenant would be categorized as a new applicant for that property; that is the tenant must undergo an application process in order to reside in the new unit.
-Eligible tenants who wish to make an external transfer when a safe unit is not immediately available, will be placed on the Section 811 PRA waiting list, with a preference over non VAWA related applicants, until the next preferred unit becomes available and provided information on victim service providers and advocates.
+An external transfer is an emergency relocation of a tenant to another unit where the tenant would be categorized as a new applicant; that is the tenant must undergo an application process in order to reside in the new unit.
+Eligible tenants who wish to make an external transfer when a safe unit is not immediately available will be provided with both a list of properties in the jurisdiction that include HOME-assisted and National Housing Trust Fund-assisted units and information on victim service providers and advocates.